-The below observation was written by Mr Mike Cantrell in response to “Public Spaces: Battleground of the Brands” and allows for an interesting discussion:
+The comments below were shared with me by Mr Mike Cantrell in response to ‘Public Spaces: Battleground of the Brands‘ and prompts further discussion:

 “I have seen a new C-level position pop up of late, CXO (Chief Experience Officer).
 These positions are being filled by hoteliers and with what means the blending of hospitality and retail experience, or in this case the lack of retail and more of a pure hospitality experience.
 With these lines being blurred, how do hoteliers combat this?
 My only thought is to fight fire with fire and create the same thing.
 Create a local experience tied with the hotel but with no rooms.”

-In our own consulting experience, we have seen many parallel industry verticals hiring at senior levels to transfer this ‘technology’ into their operations.
+In Luxury Branding’s consulting practice, we have seen many parallel industry verticals hiring at senior levels to transfer this ‘technology’ into their operations.